Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: METHODOLOGY

-The visibility graph is invariant to affine transformations; in other words, the visibility graph is invariant to the horizontal or vertical scaling of the original signal.
-Figure \ref{fig:affine} provides an example, whereby the original signal, is moderately and heavily affine transformed, Observe that even heavily affine transformed signals have precisely the same visibility graph and the same adjacency matrix.
+The visibility graphs are invariant to affine transformations \citep{lacasa2008time}; in other words, the visibility graphs are invariant to horizontal and vertical scaling, horizontal and vertical translation, as well as the addition of any linear trend to the original signal.
+Figure \ref{fig:affine} provides an example, whereby the original signal (Figure \ref{affine:subfig_a}) is first moderately transformed (Figure \ref{affine:subfig_b}):